gabbian1/MacGyver/README.md

 # MacGyver
-A collection of usefull tools in ABAP
+A collection of useful tools in ABAP